🥢Easy Korean Tuna Kimbap Recipe: Fresh and Healthy

 Basically, it is so versatile; that you can wrap it with any ingredients that you prefer.

-The most common classic ingredients for the kimbap are pickled radish, egg, carrot, spinach, ham, fishcake, and braised burdock root.
+The most common classic ingredients for kimbap are pickled radish, egg, carrot, spinach, ham, fishcake, and braised burdock root.

 This time, changed the ingredients that I had 🙂 I love to eat Kimbap anytime for a simple and quick meal.